 - Memory is allocated in n bytes with malloc(n).
-This returns void , which can be cast to any pointer type you want (e.g. (char ) c = malloc(n)). - Free memory with free(c). - You're responsible for freeing memory you allocated. - strcat(dst, cpy) appends cpy to dst.
+This returns void , which can be cast to any pointer type you want (e.g. char c = malloc(n)). - Free memory with free(c). - You're responsible for freeing memory you allocated. - strcat(dst, cpy) appends cpy to dst.

-1 Concatenate all the command line parameters passed to the program into one string in memory.
+- 1 What file do you need to include for malloc? - 2 Concatenate all the command line parameters passed to the program into one string in memory.
 Print out a ROT13 version of the string, then the original string afterwards.
-Make sure you account for line endings when allocating memory! • Reading / writing to a file in C can be fiddly-need to do your own error handling.
+Make sure you account for line endings when allocating memory!

+• Reading / writing to a file in C can be fiddly-need to do your own error handling.